 Learn to read the defenseUse a short jab step, or drive step, with your non-pivot foot.
 Jab the foot forward quickly, hold for 1 second and judge the defender's reaction.
 See if the defender drops back, or stays up.
-If he/she stays up, see which side is vulnerable to your drive.
+If he/she stays up, notice which side is vulnerable to your drive.

 A few tips on the jab step:1.
-Read the defender... whichever foot the defender has forward is the vulnerable side and that's the side you attack.
-Now, we don't really want players looking at their feet... we like them to see the whole floor.
-So to read the defender, read his/her arm position... the arm that is up high is almost always the same side as the forward foot.
-So drive at the defender's higher arm... this way you can keep your head up and see the floor.
+Read the defender - whichever foot the defender has forward is the vulnerable side and that's the side you attack.
+Now, we don't really want players looking at their feet - we like them to see the whole floor.
+So to read the defender, read his/her arm position - the arm that is up high is almost always the same side as the forward foot.
+So drive at the defender's higher arm - this way you can keep your head up and see the floor.